 In the same way that everyone has physical health, we all have mental health.
 We have to look after our mental health in the same way as our physical health.
 Like our bodies, our minds can become unwell.

 Mental health problems are very common.
-One in four people in the UK are affected my mental health problems each year.
-This means that it’s likely that you are working with, or know someone, experiencing a mental health problem at the moment.
+One in four people in the UK are affected by mental health problems each year.
+This means that it’s likely that you are working with, or know someone, experiencing a mental health problem.